Athibheekara Kaamukan Streaming Online: Know Where to Watch it Online

 Written by Sujai Mohanraj, Athibheekara Kaamukan is a Malayalam-language romance drama film that has finally reached the digital screens.
 The film is a light-hearted rom-com that follows a young man who is on the verge of suicide, and suddenly meets the god of death, Yama.
 That's when this fantastical, transformative journey begins with the perfect blend of romance, comedy, and maturity.
 The film then explores the themes of self-discovery and delves deeper into the depths of life's intricacies while offering a fresh perspective.

-The film is now streaming on Amazon Prime Video.
+The film dropped on Amazon Prime Video on December 26, 2025.
 The viewers will require an active subscription to watch it online.

 Directed by Gautham Thaniyil and C.C.
 Nithin, the film stars Lukman Avaran and Drishya Raghunath in the lead roles, supported by Manohari Joy, Karthik, and more.
 The film's music has been composed by Bibin Ashok, while the cinematographer is Sreeram Chandrasekharan.